 Compression therapy was proven as highly effective for all these conditions by: improving circulation, bringing more oxygen and white blood cells to the limbs, reducing swelling, preventing blood clots, preventing injuries and reducing recovery time.

 Integrates smart Electro Active Polymers, to create a sleek, mobile, active compression device

 Specifically designed to be easy to wear with a comfortable fit, ElastiMed’s device does not disrupt the patient’s lifestyle promoting lifesaving compliance

-Rhythmically expands and contracts, mimicking calf muscle contraction for improved circulation, to help combating serious various medical conditions
+Rhythmically expands and contracts, mimicking calf muscle contraction for improved circulation, to prevent serious various medical conditions

 To receive updates on ElastiMed, please submit your contact details: